-From his own original script, Kore-eda draws an ever-shifting sight line between Misumi (the redoubtable Yakusho Koji), a convicted double murderer who has confessed to killing his boss; the victim's daughter, Sakie (Hirose Suzu, Our Little Sister); and Shigemori (Fukuyama Masaharu, Like Father, Like Son), the defence lawver assigned to what appears to be an open-and-shut case.
+From his own original script, Kore-eda draws an ever-shifting sight line between Misumi (the redoubtable Yakusho Koji), a convicted double murderer who has confessed to killing his boss; the victim's daughter, Sakie (Hirose Suzu, Our Little Sister); and Shigemori (Fukuyama Masaharu, Like Father, Like Son), the defence lawyer assigned to what appears to be an open-and-shut case.

 Told with a fluidity that recalls Rashomon and through a starkly elegant visual style that rivals David Fincher's, the complexities of who did what and why are obscured and inverted just as soon as they're pulled into view.
-But this engrossing, deftly constructed murder mystery is also very convention on its head to create a captivating and striking film... turns unknowable puzzle."
+But this engrossing, deftly constructed murder mystery is also very much a Kore-eda film: a considered, understated, quietly critical window into Japanese society, impactful precisely because of what it doesn't tell us after the final verdict. - Tim Wong

-© 2017 FUJI TELEVISION NETWORK / AMUSE INC / GAGA CORPORATION much a Kore-eda film: a considered, understated, quietly critical window into Japanese society, impactful precisely because of what it doesn't tell us after the final verdict. - Tim Wong "Sleek and suspenseful, deceptive and profound, The Third Murder is an artful addition to the canon of modernday crime drama, one whose core mysteries encompass more than just the case at hand." - Michael Leader,
+"Sleek and suspenseful, deceptive and profound, The Third Murder is an artful addition to the canon of modernday crime drama, one whose core mysteries encompass more than just the case at hand." - Michael Leader, Siaht & Sound